Spatial constraints improve filtering of measurement noise from animal tracks: Simulation study

 Figure~\ref{fig:studentrmse} shows boxplots of the RMSE for each value of the time step $h$.
-The incorporation of domain knowledge associated with a particle filter to handle non-Gaussian error increases the performance of the filter for time steps $h=1$, $3$ and $5$ min.
+The incorporation of domain knowledge associated with a particle filter to handle non-Gaussian error improves the performance of the filter for time steps $h=1$, $3$ and $5$ min.
 Notably, the RMSE for the particle filters without domain penalization is higher than the RMSE obtained with EKF.
 The misspecification of the underlying dynamics in the particle filter likely produces trajectories that progressively drift away from the true track each time we linger outside the boundary.
 Figure~\ref{fig:studentmax} shows the same boxplots for the maximum error.
 The incorporation of domain knowledge also increases the performance of the filter for time steps $h=1$, $3$ and $5$ min.
 For $h=1$ min, the maximum error is reduced by about $40\%$ for the penalized particle filters compared to the EKF and penalized EKF.
-For large time steps ($h=20$ min), the penalized filters give worse results than the non-penalized ones.
-The explanation is as follows.
-When the time step is short, the term $\beta_\lambda$ in the SDE is computed frequently enough to adapt to the boundary and decreases as we approach the boundary.
-When the time step becomes too large, the term $\beta_\lambda$ can become dominant in the drift and push the process too strongly inward on the interval $[t,t+h]$, which results in inconsistent proposed particles in the algorithm.
-This phenomenon was already discussed in \citep{pettersson_penalization_1997} for the approximation of reflected SDE solutions.
-To address this, the penalty parameter $\lambda$ might be adapted to the frequency of the data.

 From a practical perspective this demonstrates that including even simple geometric information about the movement domain can improve the reliability of track reconstruction from noisy telemetry data, particularly when measurement errors are heavy-tailed.